oculus99/stargen2/ReadMe.txt

 This is based on stargen.

-Soma command line options added_
+Some command line options i has added.
+With them you can modify significantly output of stargen.

 that has default values

 --gasdust 50
 --density 1
+--cloud_eccentricity 0.15
+--alpha 5
+--gamma 3
+--nearest 0.3
+--farthest 50.0
+--diskradius 200
+--beta 1.2e-5

---migrate 1
+--migrate 1 ## only simple, but effect planet post-formation migration coefficient

+and very experimental, not guaranteed filter extra planets out, buggy!

+--filterperiod 1.5
+--filterhill 3

 you can use them